 In the meantime, because there is very little remaining of Julian's original layout other than some of the trackwork, signals and station building, I've decided to rename it FLEXFORD, this being a small hamlet of just a few houses situated in Hampshire between Chandlers Ford and Romsey.
-It doesn't have railway access, being located either side of a solitary road bridge that crosses over the existing line, but I liked the name that I always intended using on an originally planned Southern region model that would have linked to HURSLEY - a much earlier production of mine.
+It doesn't have railway access, being located either side of a solitary road bridge that crosses over the existing line to Romsey, but I liked the name that I always intended using on an originally planned Southern region model that would have linked to HURSLEY - a much earlier production of mine.
 This never came to fruition, hence my choice for the renaming ceremony - and it's a name that as far as I can tell has never been genuinely attached to a railway station of any description so not likely to be confused with another one.